edinburgh-napier/set09121/lectures/lecture8.md

         - State diagram.
     - The interaction within the software.
         - Sequence diagram.
-- UML can be integrated into any software development process.
+- UML can be integrated into any software development process. <!-- .element: class="fragment" -->
     - Analysis and requirements gathering.
     - System design.
-- UML essentially provides a schematic of our software.
+- UML essentially provides a schematic of our software. <!-- .element: class="fragment" -->

 ---